eoumenwa/Dare.ioProjects/PROJECT 8: Load Balancer Solution With Apache.md

 ## Summary
-In this project, I learnt how to implement a Load balancing Web Solution and howto test the load balancing through the browser and the curl command.
+In this project, I learnt how to implement a Load balancing Web Solution and how to test the load balancing through a browser and also using the curl command.